 Don’t put off retirement savings

 Learning the basics of investing is half the story when it comes to saving for retirement.
-Another valuable lesson to pass on to kids is that the sooner they start saving, the less they will have to set aside over their lifetime.
+Another valuable lesson to pass on to kids is that the sooner they start saving, the less they’ll have to set aside over their lifetime.

 This chart from Dave Ramsey shows the impact of compound interest during the lives of two very young investors.
-Note that even though Ben invested only 8 times while Arthur invested 39 times, Ben still accumulates larger total savings since he started early.
+Note that even though Ben invested only 8 times while Arthur invested 39 times, Ben still accumulates larger total savings since he began investing early.